Sumner PC & Associates

 What Issues Are Involved in Divorce?

 When a marriage ends, you must resolve a wide variety of legal issues, including child custody, child support, visitation, property division, and alimony.
 Sometimes, you and your spouse can quickly resolve these issues — especially if you have a nuptial agreement in place.
 However, these matters can quickly become contentious.
-For this reason, it’s always best to work with knowledgeable divorce lawyers.
-Divorce lawyers can also help you avoid unnecessary delays and disagreements by streamlining your negotiations and encouraging dispute resolution.
-We have over 50 years of combined experience in Michigan and are prepared to guide you through your divorce.
-Contact our divorce lawyers today for a confidential and upfront case evaluation.
+For this reason, it’s always best to work with knowledgeable attorneys.
+We can also help you avoid unnecessary delays and disagreements by streamlining your negotiations and encouraging dispute resolution.
+We have over 80 years of combined experience in Michigan and are prepared to guide you through your divorce and around common problems that may arise in divorce cases such as social media or “sexting” related concerns.
+Contact our office today for a confidential and upfront case evaluation.

 Can Same-Sex Couples File for Divorce?